 Self-attention, also known as scaled dot-product attention, is a technique that allows the Transformer to assess the relevance of a word (or token) in a sentence relative to other words.
 This mechanism essentially computes a representation of a word by considering the entire context provided by the sentence, enabling dynamic adjustments in the word's importance based on context.

 Given an input sequence of words, each word is first mapped to three distinct vectors through learned linear transformations: the Query (Q), Key (K), and Value (V) vectors.
-These transformations are learned during training and are crucial for capturing different aspects of the word.
+These transformations are learned during training and are important for capturing different aspects of the word.

 The attention scores are calculated by taking the dot product of the Query vector with all Key vectors, followed by a scaling operation.
 This scaling is typically done by dividing by the square root of the dimension of the Key vectors, which stabilizes gradients during training: